Islandora/documentation/docs/installation/manual/installing-alpaca.md

 Optionally, change the dashboard user credentials in `/opt/activemq/conf/users.properties`.

-*Note*
+!!! note "Security Warning"
-> Updating the web console port and user properties are potential security holes.
+    Updating the web console port and user properties are potential security holes.
 It is best to restrict the host setting and create a more secure username/password combination for production.

 Set the service to start on machine startup and start it up:
 ```bash